kirboit/fpv-telemetry-dashboard/README.md

 ### Run

-1. Close Betaflight Configurator if open (only one program can use the COM port at a time)
-2. Plug in your drone via USB
+1. Plug in your drone via USB
-3. Start the server:
+2. Start the server:

 ```bash
 python drone_server.py
 ```

-4. Open `index.html` in your browser
+3. Open `index.html` in your browser

 The dashboard will auto-detect your flight controller and connect automatically.